goatface/scripts/README.md

 ##xscreensaver_toggle
 I'm going to guess the name says it all.
 In case you can't immediately get the point of this one...

-`xscreensaver_toggle` will toggle xscreensaver from single mode to off mode.
+`xscreensaver_toggle` will toggle xscreensaver from single mode to off mode (or vice versa).
 This is because different pieces of software on GNU/Linux don't always play nice with each other.
 Sure, if you're using [xine's UI](https://www.xine-project.org) unbeknownst to you it makes use of phantom Scroll Lock key presses to keep the movie visible (hey, at least _someone's_ using that key).
 But if you're like me and usually using mplayer, there's really no good solution I've found, including heartbeat signals, to properly disable the screen saver.
 And I get really sick of opening up the Demo tool all the time.
 So, with this script, make a key shortcut and it will easily toggle your screen saver and inform you!.